althafdaa/kosan-app-react/README.md

 ### Built With

 - React JS
-- Tailwind CSS
 - React Router
+- Redux
 - React Leaflet
 - Swiper JS
+- Tailwind CSS
 - Firebase, Firestore, Firebase Authentication, Firebase Storage

 ### What I Learned

-A lot.
-Truly.
-Almost 95% of my component was styled with only tailwindCSS, fully maximizing the superb utillity classes!
-Feels like my learning process is never enough and i just keep learning a lot of new things and on this project it was about firebase
+Learned a lot about tailwind since i ditched daisyUI and fully created my component one by one.
+Learned a lot about Firebase 9 and everything inside of it (Firestore, Storage, Authentication, upload Image handling).
+Finally my first project with Redux! it took a while to implement but i can see why people on the industry using this.
+It makes the application scalable

 ## Continued Development

-Will deploy the project later
+None